Syria Gas Attack Survivor’s Trump Comments Appear To Surprise CNN Anchor [Video]

 According to controversial author and filmmaker Mike Cernovich writing for the Medium website, National Security Advisor H.R.
 McMaster is gradually pushing out Trump loyalists from the national security team in favor of hawks who allegedly want to deploy thousands of U.S. troops to Syria for a massive ground war, K.T.
 McFarland, for example, the deputy national security advisor who came in with McMaster predecessor General Michael Flynn is leaving the White House and is expected to receive an ambassadorial appointment as a consolation prize.

 Radio talk show host Michael Savage, a Trump fan, scolded the president fro the airstrike because it “is out of line with the goals of his campaign and the desires of those who voted for him…He added that Syrian intervention wouldn’t create a single job and is a no-win situation for America, likely to turn into another quagmire,” Breitbart News detailed.
-Savage also warned of a possible war with Russia, Syria’s benefactor, as a result of the intervention and argued that the Syrian president ” had nothing to gain by gassing his own people.”
+Savage also warned of a possible war with Russia, Syria’s benefactor, as a result of the intervention and argued that the Syrian president “had nothing to gain by gassing his own people.”

-[Featured Image by DigitalGlobe/U.S. Department of Defense via AP Images]
+[Featured Image by DigitalGlobe/U.S. Department of Defense/AP Images]